 Arrange the cauliflower steaks on a single layer; then add salt and pepper.

 Flip the grilled cauliflower steak once they are golden brown.

-Making cauliflower fork-tender while also grilled: cauliflower pieces, wrap a baking dish tightly in foil or lid until heated through.
-The drying process produces steam which converts moisture in the vegetable cells.
+Make cauliflower fork-tender while also grilled: cauliflower pieces, wrap a baking dish tightly in foil or lid until heated.
+The drying process produces steam, which converts moisture in the vegetable cells.

 Serve and garnish